CALIFORNIA HIGHWAY PATROL

 LAPTOP COMPUTERS:

-As of late 2007, the CHP seems to have standardized on Sierra Wireless MP 775 GPS Wireless Modems, trunk mounted above the light bar controller, for the data communications, connected to either an on-glass old style cellular antenna or the new "hockey puck" GPS-cellular black antennas.
+As of approximately 2004, CHP seems to have standardized on Sierra Wireless MP 775 GPS Wireless Modems, trunk mounted now above the light bar controller, for the data communications, connected to either an on-glass old style cellular antenna or the new "hockey puck" GPS-cellular black antennas.
+The MP 775 is built like the traditional brick outhouse in a cast aluminum housing.
+The item shown on the left front of the unit below is the SIM card slot (this is a GSM module.)
+The MP 775 has serial and USB ports, but no Ethernet port.
+This data modem uses the AT&T (formerly Cingular) GSM system.
 See the 2009 photo below:

 The photo below is of a 2001 Ford Crown Victoria in service in the East L.A.
 Div. in late 2001.
-As can be seen, little has changed between then and 2009.:
+As can be seen, little changed between then and 2009.

-The photo below shows the interior of a 2009 model Dodge recently put into service by CHP:
+The photo below shows the interior of a 2009 model Dodge recently put into service by CHP, with the Bearcat BC780XLT scanner and traditional GE S810 control head:

 Photo copyright and courtesy of Ten96